-KENNETH M. JASTROW, II, 50, a Director since 1994, has been President, Chief Operating Officer and a Director of Temple-Inland Inc., a holding company with interests in paper, forest products and financial services, since February 1998.
-He was Chief Financial Officer and Group Vice President of Temple-Inland Inc. from 1992 until February 1998.
+Kenneth M. Jastrow, II, age 50, has been Chief Financial Officer and Group Vice President of Temple-Inland Inc., a 1991 2,648(2)

+holding company with interests in paper, forest products and financial services, since 1992.
 He also has been President of Guaranty Federal Bank, F.S.B., a subsidiary of Temple-Inland Inc., since 1994, and Chairman and Chief Executive Officer of Temple-Inland Mortgage Corporation, a subsidiary of Guaranty Federal Bank, F.S.B., since 1991.
 He is a member of the Risk Management Committee of the Board of Directors.
 Mr. Jastrow is a graduate of the University of Texas.